 In 2005 Dudek began creating a body of work inspired by her love of cinema and moving images.
 She exhibited her Filmscapes series at the 63rd FESTIVAL DE CANNES presented by Cannes Cinema , throughout France, Spain, Monaco, Italy and twice at the prestigious Salon de la Société Nationale des Beaux-Arts in the Carrousel du Louvre, Paris: 2008 as an independent and 2009 as part of the Canadian delegation.

-In 2020 Dudek will be artist in residence at Fremantle Arts Centre, Western Australia for 3 months, and artist in residence at Sointula Art Shed in BC, Canada for 1 month.
+In 2020 Dudek was artist in residence at Fremantle Arts Centre, Western Australia for 6 months, and artist in residence at Sointula Art Shed in BC, Canada for 1 month.

 My art is inspired by sameness, contradictions, a strong sense of narrative; often placing contrasting images close to each other and painting multiples with marked differences.
 Craft and technology, natural settings close to urban centres, familiarity and dissonance--all are relevant to my art and all have been recurring themes for me.
 My paintings touch on subjects central to the experience of contemporary life.
 Our internal repository of memorable images is a composite of real and constructed, fact and fiction; our emotional engagement with images and art influences us just as powerfully as real life.